How to Avoid Scams in Rent-to-Own Leases

 Check Your Agreement Thoroughly

 The rental agreement may also make it too easy for the landlord to evict.
-Try to make sure the agreement doesn’t allow the landlord to terminate it early without having a good reason to do so.
+Try to make sure the agreement does not allow the landlord to terminate it early without having a good reason to do so.
+Tenants should carefully review both the lease agreement and the purchase agreement, as the purchase agreement is the legal contract that finalizes the sale of the property and outlines key terms such as the purchase price and closing date.

 Tenant Obligations